graphql-mocks/graphql-mocks/packages/docs/docs/paper/guides/managing-ids.md

 ### Using a Custom Hook
 This can be done by using an `afterTransaction` hook function to ensure that any IDs that are missing are added automatically.
 [Learn more about creating custom hooks](/docs/paper/hooks).

-Assuming the GraphQL Paper documents have an id field:
+Assuming the GraphQL Paper document has an id field:

 ```graphql
 type SomeType {